 "Potter Trust Vault, number 687." the Goblin in the back said as it hopped onto the ground with Harry following.

-Thanking the fact that Dudley's clothes were so big it allowed Harry to stuff the pockets full with gold.
+Thanking the fact that Dudley's clothes were so big as it would allow him to stuff the pockets full of gold, Harry began gathering coins to put in his pockets.
 The Goblin snorted at Harry before handing him a bag that was a little larger than Harry's hand.

 "Fill that with as much gold as you want.
 It's enchanted with an expansion charm."

 Harry thanked the Goblin and put fifty Galleons in the coin case then put the case in his pocket before running back over to the cart.